xXxTheDarkprogramerxXx/PS4_Tools/TrophyUnlocker/README.md

 ## How to use ?
 * Run TrophyUnlocker.exe

-* Add the required files of the current game you want to run.
-* All can be dumped with the app dump payload.
+* Enter the PS4 IP and CLick Connect

-Click Build Unlocker
+* Click Build Unlocker

 Now install the created pkg on the ps4
 (If the game is installed it will overwrite it so be careful!)